mqlight/nodejs-mqlight/doc/08_API-mqlight.Client_Properties.md

 ### mqlight.Client.state

-Returns the current state of the client, which will be one of:
+Returns the current state of the client, which will be one of the following states:
 'starting', 'started', 'stopping', 'stopped', or 'retrying'.